gertjana/gertjanassies.dev/content/240125_rust_on_esp32_2_hardware.md

 ## State Machine

-The stages a Charger goes through (Available, Occupied, Charging, Error) so creating a small FSM (Finite State Machine) looks like good way to model this.
+As a Charger goes through several states during it's operation (Available, Occupied, Charging, Error) a FSM (Finite State Machine) looks like a good way to model this.

+A FSM works as follows:

 Whenever something happens (an InputEvent), a cable gets inserted/removed or some form of authentication is provided, a transision is made from one state to the next, resulting in an output event, for instance to tell the charger to lock the cable and start charging.